dumians/llm-stack-overview/README.md

   that lists and analyses many emergent abilities (Google, Aug '22).
-* [Are Emergent Abilities of Large Language Models a Mirage?](https://arxiv.org/pdf/2304.15004.pdf) - Whitepaper challenging the emergence phenomena by providing more metrics and better statistics.
+* [Are Emergent Abilities of Large Language Models a Mirage?](https://arxiv.org/pdf/2304.15004.pdf) - Whitepaper challenging the emergence phenomenon by providing more metrics and better statistics.

 ### ⇨ LLM Training